thrasher-corp/gocryptotrader/cmd/apichecker/README.md

 + Checks for API updates
 + Can automatically update Trello checklist for the updates required
 + Supports trello integration

+#### This tool tracks changes in exchange API documentation
+#### Keeps track of all the updates using the GoCryptoTrader trello board

+Be aware, this tool will:
+- Automatically update the live trello board if API keys and trello information are provided.
+- Automatically update the main json updates file, however a backup of the copy before the updates will be stored.

 ## Usage